constcut/aim/README.md

 There is set of modules you may find in apptools namespaces, that could be used in Qt\QML projects:

 * Clipboard - helps to put text or image of QML component into your OS clipboard
-* LogHandler - helps to set levels of loging with custom log handler and also contains QML component to watch logs
+* LogHandler - helps to set levels of logging with custom log handler and also contains QML component to watch logs
 * Notification - let you send notification messages
-* Popup - draws a popup message on screen, that stays for a limmited time on screen, and then disapears, click on it can be handled in you own way
+* Popup - draws a popup message on screen, that stays for a limited time on screen, and then disappears, click on it can be handled in you own way
-* SystemTray - module to use system tray with menu to hide you application there
+* SystemTray - module to use system tray with menu to hide your application there
 * TableSerialize - simple module to serialize table fields into base64 string and back
 * TreeModel - model required for using TreeView in QML